China brain

 A "China brain".
-The population of China is 1.4 billion people, while a human brain is estimated to have ≈10^{11} neurons.
+The population of China is 1.4 billion people, while a human brain is estimated to have about 100 billion neurons.

-In the philosophy of mind, the China brain thought experiment (also known as the Chinese Nation or Chinese Gym) considers what would happen if each person in the entire population of China were asked to simulate the action of one neuron in the brain, using telephones or walkie-talkies to simulate the axons and dendrites that connect neurons.
-The question this thought experiment attempts to answer is whether this arrangement would have a mind or consciousness in the same way that the human brain exhibits.
+In the philosophy of mind, the China brain thought experiment (also known as the Chinese Nation, Chinese Gym, or China-body) considers what would happen if each person in the entire population of China were asked to simulate the action of one neuron in the brain, using telephones or walkie-talkies to simulate the axons and dendrites that connect neurons.
+The question this thought experiment attempts to answer is whether this arrangement would have a mind or consciousness in the same way that the human brain exhibit.

 Early versions of this scenario were put forward in 1961 by Anatoly Dneprov, in 1974 by Lawrence Davis, and again in 1978 by Ned Block.
-Block argues that the China brain would not have a mind, whereas Daniel Dennett argues that it would.
-The China brain problem is a special case of the more general problem whether minds could exist within other, larger minds.
+Block argues that the China brain would not have a mind, whereas Daniel Dennett argued that it would.
+The China brain problem is a special case of the more general problem of whether minds could exist within other, larger minds.

 The Chinese room scenario analyzed by John Searle is a similar thought experiment in philosophy of mind that relates to artificial intelligence.
 Instead of people who each model a single neuron of the brain, in the Chinese room, clerks who do not speak Chinese accept notes in Chinese and return an answer in Chinese according to a set of rules, without the people in the room ever understanding what those notes mean.
-In fact, the original short story The Game (1961) by the Soviet physicist and writer Anatoly Dneprov contains both the China brain and the Chinese room scenarios.
+In fact, the original short story The Game (1961) by Dneprov contains both the China brain and the Chinese room scenarios.